Innies & Outies: The Vagina, Clitoris, Uterus and More

 The Infamous Clitoris

 Your vagina may be wetter or dryer right now depending on your menstrual cycle.
 If you're someone who menstruates and ovulates, then right after you've had your period, or when you aren't aroused you'll generally be dryer, and about two weeks into your cycle, or when you are aroused, you'll usually be a bit wetter.
 The mucus, or "discharge" from your vagina, which you'll sometimes see on your underpants, may vary in texture, scent and color greatly.
 Some people are freaked out by this, but there is no need to be, and trying to get rid of that mucus with douching or other methods is not healthy, as that mucus keeps your vagina clean of bacteria and maintains a careful acid balance vital to your health.
-If you're ever in doubt about vaginal discharge, the best thing to do is to call your doctor.
+If you're ever in doubt about vaginal discharge, the best thing to do is to talk to a healthcare provider.
 In general, however, unless the mucus is spotted with blood and you aren't on your period, makes you itch at all, or is greenish in hue, it's probably healthy, normal discharge.

 Life on the Inside